 The first core strategy is core business innovation.
-We will work on Monozukuri innovations contributing to high productivity operations and Subdivision innovations where we will transform business by using bases positioned on client premises-the closest possible location to clients-on a full-time basis after having established relationships of trust ability to draw upon their views and commitment and reflect it in management is an important task for senior management.
+We will work on Monozukuri innovations contributing to high productivity operations and Subdivision innovations where we will transform business by using bases positioned on client premises-the closest possible location to clients-on a full-time basis after having established relationships of trust with clients over a long period of time.